LonxunQuantum/Q-CAD-documentations/source/MLFF/MLFF.rst

 Prediction
 """"""""""

-First, backing up all the files in /PWdata.
-Create 2 files for MD calculation:
+First, create 2 files for MD calculation:

 **atom.config**: The initial image for MD calculation.
 Other names are not allowed.